Battle of Verbia: Consequences

 Increasingly isolated after his failed matrimonial alliance with Zborowski, Heraclid called on Łaski and appointed him as his heir.
 Within weeks, relations between the two men soured dramatically over financial matters, and the deal was cancelled.
 During Eucharist, Moldavia's high-ranking clergy staged an attempt on Despot's life, but failed, and were decimated.
 The plot was resumed and enhanced once boyars Moțoc and Iosif Veveriță renounced their support for Heraclid and pledged it to the rebellious Hatman, Ștefan Tomșa.
 This spiraled into a civil war, with Łaski as the arbiter, and with the involvement of Eastern Hungarians on Tomșa's side.
-In summer 1563, Dmytro Vyshnevetsky, Hetman of the Zaporizhian Sich, intervened in Moldavia with the probable intention of seizing Despot's throne—and, initially, with Łaski's endorsement.
+In summer 1563, Dmytro Vyshnevetsky, Hetman of the Zaporizhian Sich, stormed into Moldavia with the probable intention of seizing Despot's throne—and, initially, with Łaski's endorsement.
 During these events, Vyshnevetsky and Łaski allegedly quarreled, allowing Tomșa to capture the Hetman.
 Vyshnevetsky was later delivered to the Ottomans, who had him impaled on hooks.

 Most of the mercenary troops deserted Heraclid by late 1562, leaving him with mostly Hungarian troops.
 Many of them were murdered at Sipoteni, after being promised a celebratory meal by Tomșa.
 Still controlling Suceava, Heraclid only commanded the loyalties of 656 men.
 During the siege, he began suspecting his own garrison commander, Captain Devay (also Devan or Dervici), of preparing a treasonous surrender.
 By ordering Devay executed, he probably pushed his soldiers into contemplating desertion.
 Heraclid is presumed to have been murdered by Tomșa himself upon surrendering in November 1563.
 Of the Verbia and Sipoteni survivors, Roussel's Spaniards remained loyal to the Prince to this last day of his reign.
 A xenophobic massacre was reported by Pandolfi, who notes that Hungarians and Italians were lynched all over Moldavia, once Despot had surrendered; he was probably one of the survivors.

 Tomșa and Moțoc failed to gain recognition for their regime, and were finally killed with Ottoman acquiescence.
 Lăpușneanu, who may have spent time as a galley slave, returned to inaugurate a rule of terror, punishing the boyars for their insubordination.
 According to a revisionist assessment by historian Virgil Cândea, he "apparently only killed 12 boyars, namely those who had betrayed him at Verbia in 1561".
 During that interval, Roussel reappeared as the backer of another rival pretender, Ștefan Mâzgă.
 Verbia was again the site of a major battle in early 1600, at the height of the Moldavian Magnate Wars.
 A Wallachian force under Michael the Brave defeated here the Moldavian Prince Ieremia Movilă, effecting a short-lived political union between Wallachia, Transylvania and Moldavia.